mkoura/antithesis/cli/docs/oracle-role.md

 docker run cardano-foundation/anti-oracle:$version
 ```

+## Running oracle commands manually

+Alternatively, oracle commands can be run manually, using the `anti` CLI.
+See the [README.md](../README.md) for how to install it.

 ## Creating the anti token (only once)

-Oracle operations needs a wallet.
-Given the role aside setting the `ANTI_WALLET_FILE` environment variable to point to the wallet file, you also wanto to set th `ANTI_WALLET_PASSPHRASE` environment variable to encrypt it.
+Oracle operations need a wallet.
+Since the oracle role is critical, in addition to setting the `ANTI_WALLET_FILE` environment variable to point to the wallet file, you should also set the `ANTI_WALLET_PASSPHRASE` environment variable to encrypt the wallet.

 You can create a wallet with the `anti wallet create` command.